FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_userClasses/t_st_userClasses.md

    </tbody>
 </table>

-Because the default RealClass and VirtClass include all users, all <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> users are in one of the four classes.
+Because the default RealClass and VirtClass include all users, all {{< SecureTransport/componentshortname  >}} users are in one of the four classes.